photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ### Files ###

 The *Files* tab shows you all the files that belong to a picture.
-If it is a RAW image, you might, for example, also see a JPEG version of it and a XMP sidecar file:
+If it is a RAW image, you might for example also see a JPEG version of it and an XMP sidecar file:

 ![Screenshot](img/edit-files-1-light.jpg){ class="shadow" }

-To open file details click :material-chevron-down:.
+Click on :material-chevron-down: to see additional details such as file size, type, and codec:

 ![Screenshot](img/edit-files-2-light.jpg){ class="shadow" }